-In Pareto Asset Management we spend ever more time thinking about what we want our investment activity to achieve.
-We think of this as responsible investing.
-Inasmuch as our portfolio management has a decidedly long-term perspective, it is only natural that we take environmental, social and governance aspects into account.
-Such factors do influence long-term value creation and sustainability, and they entail a clear ethical guidance: We shall not make investments which constitute an unacceptable risk of contributing to unethical acts or omissions.
+Let's just admit it right away: this is not altruism.
+We think that it is right for Pareto Asset Management - that it benefits us in the long run.
+Inasmuch as our asset management has a distinctly long-term perspective, it is only natural that we take environmental, social and governance aspects into account.
+Such factors do influence long-term value creation and sustainability.